lilton03/CodeChallenge/ReadMe.md

    #Controller

         All End points that can be levereage in the front end, through Restful fashion

    #Factory

-        Factory classess for all the Class Manager
+        Factory classess for all the Classes

    #Manager

         All the manager classes

    #Module